 Usually, banks have a lock-in period of 1 year.
-If you want to pay off your outstanding amount in full or part, you will have to wait until the lock-in period ends.
+If you want to pay off your outstanding principal amount in full or part, you will have to wait until that period ends.

 How can you pre-close your MoneyTap Personal Loan 2.0?